BenedictOuma/Bank_Loan_Analysis/Readme.md

 ---

-## 📊 Findings & Insights
+## Findings & Insights

-### 1️⃣ Credit Score & Loan Status
+### 1 Credit Score & Loan Status
-- *Higher credit scores* generally increase approval chances.
+- *Higher credit scores* do not guarantee am increase in approval chances.
-- However, other factors such as *annual income* and *employment duration* also play critical roles in loan decisions.
+- Other factors such as *annual income*, *home ownership*, and *employment duration* also play critical roles in loan decisions.

-### 2️⃣ Home Ownership & Loan Decisions
+### 2️ Home Ownership & Loan Decisions
 - *Home ownership* alone does not guarantee approval.
 - *Mortgage holders* form the largest group, but have nearly equal approval and denial rates — possibly due to ongoing debt.
 - Those who *own their homes outright* have a *slightly higher approval rate*, likely due to reduced housing expenses.
 - *Renters* have the *lowest approval rate*, possibly indicating higher financial risk or fewer assets.

-### 3️⃣ Bankruptcy, Tax Liens & Approval Rates
+### 3️ Bankruptcy, Tax Liens & Approval Rates
 - Applicants with *0 bankruptcies* surprisingly have *more denials* than those with 1.
 - Denial rates increase with *additional bankruptcies*, suggesting higher financial instability.
 - Those with *0 tax liens* also face *more denials* than those with a single lien.